 But what does all of this mean when it comes to Seattle real estate marketing?
 Is it rising, or is it in decline?
 What can cause this industry to bloom and what can cause it to decline?
 The variety of factors is unlimited, so let’s stick to the basics.

 Here’s the Scoop

 According to The Seattle Times, real estate prices in Seattle have dropped from May to June in King County for the first time since the recession.
-It is mostly due to the traditional competition among buyers starting to weaken, and the number of homes up for sale has increased significantly.
+It is mainly because the traditional competition among buyers has started to weaken and the number of homes up for sale has increased significantly.

 Taking into account this factor, real estate marketing, as we know it, started declining.
 It leads to real estate agents and marketers to start rethinking their strategies to attract more customers, especially in this type of situation.

-Seattle’s real estate marketing needs to go beyond opening a mandatory Zillow account (mandatory if you want actual results) and only wait for the right customers to appear.
+Seattle’s real estate marketing needs to go beyond just opening a mandatory Zillow account (mandatory if you want real results) and simply wait for the right customers to appear.

 Real estate marketing is declining only when the people in charge are not placing a strong accent on their online presence.
-Sure, it’s nice, and quite adequate to offer regular real-life tours of the neighborhood, to show potential clients a new area of Seattle where they could purchase a new home.
+Sure, it’s nice, to offer regular real-life tours of the neighborhood to show potential clients that are new to Seattle where they could purchase a new home.
 However, this is not enough anymore.

-We are no longer living in the era of extreme bidding wars and lightning-fast sales, due to the vast variety of homes available on site, and, of course online.
-It is why the importance of real estate marketing is not to be taken lightly, because it can make the difference between having 10 to 20 calls for a listing, as opposed to only a few calls a week.
+We are no longer living in the era of extreme bidding wars and lightning-fast sales, due to the large variety of homes available on site, and, of course online.
+It is why the importance of real estate marketing is not to be taken lightly because it can make the difference between having 10 to 20 calls for a listing, as opposed to just a few calls a week.

-The offers are starting to pile up in Seattle’s real estate scene.
-When all parties involved put their best effort into their job, everybody walks away knowing that they’ve made the right decision, no matter what that may be, and achieve results.
+The offers are starting to pile up in Seattle’s real estate scene, and with them, it will ramp up the entire real estate marketing industry.
+When all parties involved put their best effort into their job, everybody walks away knowing that they’ve made the right decision, no matter what that may be.